MarlinFirmware/MarlinDocumentation/_basics/install_Arduino.md

 ----|-----------
-[Download 1.1.x](https://github.com/MarlinFirmware/Marlin/archive/1.1.x.zip)|The current release version [Download 1.0.x](https://github.com/MarlinFirmware/Marlin/archive/1.0.x.zip)|The previous release version [Download bugfix-1.1.x](https://github.com/MarlinFirmware/Marlin/archive/bugfix-1.1.x.zip)|The "nightly" build version
+[Download 1.1.x](https://github.com/MarlinFirmware/Marlin/archive/1.1.x.zip)|The current release version [Download 1.0.x](https://github.com/MarlinFirmware/Marlin/archive/1.0.x.zip)|The previous release version [Download bugfix-1.1.x](https://github.com/MarlinFirmware/Marlin/archive/bugfix-1.1.x.zip)|The "nightly" build version — Cutting-edge code!
+Beware!
+[Download bugfix-2.0.x](https://github.com/MarlinFirmware/Marlin/archive/bugfix-2.0.x.zip)|The "nightly" build version - Bleeding-edge code!
+Caution!

 If the latest Marlin requires too much Program Memory or SRAM to run on your legacy board, first try disabling some features to reclaim space.
+Next, try the 2.0 codebase.
 Then, if necessary, try an older version such as [1.0.2-2](https://github.com/MarlinFirmware/Marlin/archive/1.0.2-2.zip) or [1.0.1](https://github.com/MarlinFirmware/Marlin/archive/1.0.1.zip).
 (Older versions of Marlin have fewer global variables and therefore use less SRAM.)

 {% alert warning %}
 Your printer may require a non-standard Arduino core (e.g., *Sanguino*, *Teensy++*) or additional libraries.
 See [Configuring Marlin](/docs/configuration/configuration.html) and commentary in `Configuration.h`/`Configuration_adv.h` pertaining to your hardware and add-ons.
 Each feature provides links to the relevant resources.
+{% endalert %}

+{% alert warning %}
+Arduino does NOT support the ARM based boards in the Marlin 2.0 codebase.
 {% endalert %}

 ## Configure Marlin